dimanikulin/fva/FVADocMD/WhatILearnedAsProductManager.md

 - **BUSINESS GOALS** to answer the questions: **How is the product going to benefit the company?
 What are business goals?**

 ### Competitive Analysis Matrix
-&nbsp;&nbsp;&nbsp; The last artifact in High-level product documentation was [Competitive Analysis Matrix](../FVADocX/FVAToolSet-CompetetitiveAnalysisMatrix.pdf)
+The last artifact in High-level product documentation was [Competitive Analysis Matrix](../FVADocX/FVAToolSet-CompetetitiveAnalysisMatrix.pdf)
 I filled in the following rows for several products:
 - **Vision** with **Goal and Target segment**;
 - **Marketing** with **Pricing and  Unique value proposition**;